strncat/strncat.github.io/_posts/math/2023-12-06-mesh-geometry.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Mesh Representation</b></h4>
 2D manifolds are surfaces such that when cut with a small sphere, it will always yields a disk or half a disk on the boundary.
-Manfolds have some important properties like
+Manifolds have some important properties like
 - an edge connects two faces exactly.
 - an edge connects two vertices only.
 - a face consists of a ring edges and vertices.